PureSwift/BluetoothLinux/README.md

 Do not test in Parallels or VMware with the built in Bluetooth adapter found in Macs.
 You can, however, use VMWare or Parallels, with a Linux compatible Bluetooth LE USB adapter plugged in.
 VirtualBox will work with the builtin adapter on Macs.

-For best results, test with Swift 4.1.2 on an ARM board running Linux (e.g. BeagleBoneBlack, Raspberry Pi, Orange Pi, etc) and a Linux comaptible Bluetooth dongle (e.g. CSR8510 A10).
+For best results, test with [Swift 5.1.5 on ARMv7](https://github.com/uraimo/buildSwiftOnARM) and a Linux-comptible Bluetooth dongle (e.g. CSR8510 A10).

 ## See Also

 - [Bluetooth](https://github.com/PureSwift/Bluetooth) - Pure Swift Bluetooth Definitions.
 - [GATT](https://github.com/PureSwift/GATT) - Bluetooth Generic Attribute Profile (GATT) for Swift
-- [SwiftFoundation](https://github.com/PureSwift/SwiftFoundation) - Cross-Platform, Protocol-Oriented Programming base library to complement the Swift Standard Library.
-- [Cacao](https://github.com/PureSwift/Cacao) - Pure Swift Cross-platform UIKit
 - [Silica](https://github.com/PureSwift/Silica) - Pure Swift CoreGraphics (Quartz2D) implementation
 - [Predicate](https://github.com/PureSwift/Predicate) - Pure Swift Predicate implementation